mustafamunawar/docs/git-github-help/git-help.md

 ### Fetch and Remote Tracking Branches

+- The git fetch command downloads objects to the local machine without overwriting existing local code in the current branch.
+The command pulls a record of remote repository changes, allowing insight into progress history before adjustments.
+Git isolates the fetched content from the local code.
+Therefore, the fetch provides a safe way to review the information before committing to your local branch.

+- `git fetch <options> <remote name> <branch name>` By default all branches of a remote are fetched.
+If remote is not given "origin" is used.

+- to fetch from all remotes use --all option.

+- use `git fetch --help` to get details of fetch command

 - Beside local branches, there is a set of copies of remote branches ('remote tracking branches (RTB)') in user's local git repository

+- local branches references are stored in `.git/refs/heads` and RTB references are stored in `.git/refs/remotes`

+- You can list RTB by `git branch -r`

+- when you clone from a repo from Github, Git’s clone command automatically names it (i.e. the repo) "origin" for you, pulls down all its data, creates a pointer to where its "main" branch is, and names it origin/main locally.
+Git also gives you your own local master branch starting at the same place as origin’s main branch.
+From here the "origin/main" and local "main" can be modified differently.

+- as long as you stay out of contact with your origin server, your origin/master pointer doesn’t move.

+- RTB are updated with the `git fetch` command.

+- When you `git fetch origin` then git synchronizes with origin and moves your origin/main pointer to its new, more up-to-date position.
+Note `fetch` does not update/synchronize the loacal "main" with `fetch` command.
+The `fetch` will not modify your working directory at all.
+It will simply get the data for you and you need to use the `merge` command to bring working directory up to date.

+- The `pull` commanad execute `fetch` and `merge` in one shot.

+- Checking out a local branch from a remote-tracking branch automatically creates what is called a “tracking branch” (and the branch it tracks is called an “upstream branch”).
+Tracking branches are local branches that have a direct relationship to a remote branch.
+If you’re on a tracking branch and type git pull, Git automatically knows which server to fetch from and which branch to merge in.

+- The git pull command is only useful when there is already a local branch to merge the changes into.
+What about a branch that exists on the remote, but doesn't have a corresponding local branch yet?

+- The git checkout --track command can be used to create a new local branch based on the remote branch, and to set the local branch's upstream correctly so that git pull will do the right thing in future.

+- When you clone a repository, it generally automatically creates a main branch that tracks origin/main.
+However, you can set up other tracking branches if you wish — ones that track branches on other remotes, or don’t track the main branch.

 - RTB is also called "local copy of the remote repository"
 - RTB are not visible or accessable to user directly
 - `git fetch` sync RTB with the current state of branches on default remote.